 While asylum seekers and refugees have always had to undergo long and emotionally draining vetting processes before settling in the US, the Trump administration has implemented restrictive policies that make it even more difficult to seek refuge.
 According to the International Refugee Assistance Project, Trump’s 2016 “extreme vetting” policy caused delays in tens of thousands of refugee applications and has been gradually “dismantling the infrastructure for refugee resettlement.”
 More recently, the Trump administration announced that the US would drop the cap of resettled refugees to a record low of 15,000.

 By learning from and joining forces with the current migrant justice movement, Hongkongers can more effectively exert pressure on the US government and ensure that dissidents seeking refuge will receive humane treatment.
-These connections can also inform our pursuit for migrant justice locally and remind Hong Kong protesters that they should stand with existing efforts to support refugees and asylum seekers in Hong Kong and detainees in Castle Peak Bay Immigration Center.
+These connections can also inform our pursuit for migrant justice locally and remind Hong Kong protesters that they should stand with existing efforts to support refugees and asylum seekers in Hong Kong and detainees in the Castle Peak Bay Immigration Center.

-Given the US’s restrictive immigration policies and its geopolitical tension with China, the status of Hong Kong asylum seekers and refugees remains precarious.
+Given the US’ restrictive immigration policies and its geopolitical tension with China, the status of Hong Kong asylum seekers and refugees remains precarious.
 So rather than taking the US government’s support for Hong Kong at face value, it is crucial to develop an orientation towards transnational migrant justice, and understand how the US’ restrictive immigration policies against refugees and asylum seekers affect not only people in Central America, the Middle East, and Africa, but Hong Kong protesters too.